 Harmful supplements include those with:

 Do not smoke.
 Smoking can double how fast your disease progresses to end-stage kidney failure.
-If you smoke, talk to your doctor about programs to help you quit.
+If you smoke, talk to your health care provider about programs to help you quit.